vividmuimui/lock_diff/README.md

 [![CircleCI](https://circleci.com/gh/vividmuimui/lock_diff.svg?style=svg)](https://circleci.com/gh/vividmuimui/lock_diff)

-This Gem is generates `changelog url`, `github compare link` by lock file of Github pull request.
-And comment to pull request.
+This gem detects changes to your package manager (e.g. Gemfile) and generates a Markdown-formatted diff including:

+* links to the corresponding package's change logs
+* Github `...`-delineated diff links for the relevant changes

+It also optionally posts the diff as a comment to the pull request responsible for the package update.

 Like this.